nathantheperson/reddit-openai-bot/README.md

 searches for strings in reddit comments then replies using openai or randomly chosen response
 <br>
 <br>The point of this bot is to give ai generated responses to reddit users.
-<br>Because the openai api is free to use for a finite amount of tokens, I've added a simple way to randomly pick
+<br>Because the openai api is free to use for a finite amount of tokens, I've
-<br>from a list of pre curated responses.
+<br>added a simple way to randomly pick from a list of pre curated responses.
 <br>
 <br>
 <br>